 Of the 196 schemes in the Product Counterfeiting Database, 64% involved counterfeit pharmaceuticals, mostly erectile dysfunction drugs; 31% involved counterfeit electronics, predominantly computer hardware and components; and 5% involved counterfeit foods, such as baby formula and dietary supplements.

 Most of the 551 individuals convicted of associated crimes in the database were white (56%) male (85%) U.S. citizens (82%) with an average age of 39.2 years.
 Ninety percent of the them were convicted and 67% were incarcerated for their involvement in counterfeiting schemes.
-Of the 310 business offenders, 87% of the businesses were owned or operated by an individual person convicted of associated crimes and 37% were categorized as shell companies (companies that only exist on paper).
+Of the 310 business that committed offenses, 87% of the businesses were owned or operated by an individual person convicted of associated crimes and 37% were categorized as shell companies (companies that only exist on paper).

 Sixty-three percent of the counterfeiting victims in the database were trademark owners.
 Of these 146 individuals, 56% were from the electronics industry and 27% were from the pharmaceutical industry.
 Very little information about the 54 individual consumer victims was captured by the open-source data collection methods.

 Study Implications and Limitations of the Database

-The author said the intent of the Product Counterfeiting Database is to serve as a starting point for additional studies of product counterfeiting schemes that will “deepen the understanding of the harms caused by product counterfeiting crimes, the offenders committing them, and the law enforcement agencies working to address them.”
+The author said the intent of the Product Counterfeiting Database is to serve as a starting point for additional studies of product counterfeiting schemes that will “deepen the understanding of the harms caused by product counterfeiting crimes, the people committing them, and the law enforcement agencies working to address them.”

 Specifically, they identified three product counterfeiting research issues that they hope the database will help address in the future:

 - Benchmarking the harm caused by product counterfeiting.

-- Characterizing what is known about the number, demographics, and roles of the victims and offenders involved with these crimes.
+- Characterizing what is known about the number, demographics, and roles of the victims and convicted persons involved with these crimes.

-- Identifying the types of offenders that law enforcement agencies should prioritize in anti-counterfeiting strategies.
+- Identifying the types of persons that law enforcement agencies should prioritize in anti-counterfeiting strategies.